GangstersPairOfDice/autoGit/README.md

 # autoGit

-# THIS WORKS BUT HELP MENU AND PERSIStANCE NEED TO BE FIXED

 Welcome to autogit, a zsh script which automatically inits and pushes a (mostly) empty GitHub repo.
 All options are optional.
 If you just run `autogit` by itself, it will init and push a git repo with the current folder name, and the default branch name, using your set GitHub username

 ## Setup